documentationfor yFiles for HTML 3.0.0.1

 Queried to find a parent group node for the provided node.

-The factory methods create filters which use the selection and include dependent and independent items according to the settings.
+The operations then proceed with the items in the event and include dependent and independent items according to the settings.

 Customizations for Paste